Tuition Fees 2021/22:

 This programme of study is designed to provide students who potentially want to go into the police force with the necessary skills to enter the police service and is designed in anticipation of the proposed ‘Policing Degree’ currently being considered by the College of Policing which, if introduced will form an essential criteria for those wishing to apply for the post of Police Constable.

 Alongside this, the course will cover the foundations of Law which include, Criminal, Contract, Tort, Land, EU Law.
-Students wishing to go further with their legal professional studies with either have the opportunity to study further with Chartered Institute of Legal Executives CILEX to become CILEX Lawyers or gain exemptions for the Graduate Diploma in Law (GDL).
+Students wishing to go further with their legal professional studies will have the opportunity to gain exemptions for the Graduate Diploma in Law (GDL).

 Level 4 – Year 1